chef-boneyard/audit/README.md

 }
 ```

+If you are using a self-signed certificate, please also read [how to add the Chef Automate certificate to the trusted_certs directory](https://docs.chef.io/setup_visibility_chef_automate.html#add-chef-automate-certificate-to-trusted-certs-directory)

 ## Profile Upload to Compliance Server

 In order to support build cookbook mode, the `compliance_profile` resource has an `upload` action that allows uploading a compressed